OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

         spectrometry data.
 More information is available in the `OpenMS API reference documentation
         <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_LuciphorAdapter.html>`__.

+    MALDI
+        matrix-assisted laser desorption/ionization (MALDI) is an ionization technique that uses a laser energy-absorbing matrix to create ions.
+        ESI usually gives rise to peptides of charge 1.
+        MALDI is usually employed in combination with TOF instruments.

     Mass Spectrometry
     MS
         An analytical technique to measure the mass over charge (m/z) ratio of ions along with their abundance.
         This gives rise to a mass spectrum (with m/z on the x-axis and abundance on the y-axis).

+    mass spectra
     mass spectrum
         A visual or numerical representation of a measurement from an MS instrument.
         A spectrum contains (usually many) pairs of mass-over-charge(m/z)+intensity values.